safansaff/qa-assessment/README.md

 - Knowledge of automation tools and frameworks

 ## Submission
 Please submit your completed assessment within 2 days.
-If you have any questions, contact ry@privilee.ae.
+If you have any questions, contact aas@privilee.ae.

 Good luck!